UniversalDependencies/UD_Latvian-LVTB/README.md

 # Introduction

 Latvian UD Treebank v2.5 consists of 13,643 sentences (219,955 tokens), and it has been obtained by automatic conversion of both the morphological and the syntactic annotations of the original LVTB treebank.
 LVTB data contains manually verified syntactic annotation according to a hybrid dependency-constituency schema, as well as manually verified morphological tags and lemmas.
 LVTB is released in parallel with Latvian UD Treebank since v2.2 and features the same version numbers.
-Corresponding LVTB versions are listed ([here](http://sintakse.korpuss.lv/versions.html)).
+The corresponding LVTB versions are listed [here](http://sintakse.korpuss.lv/versions.html).
 Key `LvtbNodeId` in Latvian UD Treebank CoNLL-U field `MISC` provides the mapping from Latvian UD Treebank to LVTB.
 Each LVTB version is superset of the corresponding Latvian UD Treebank version in terms of included sentences.

 # Acknowledgments

-This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian, [data](https://github.com/LUMII-AILab/FullStack)).
+This work is supported by European Regional Development Fund under the grant agreement No. 1.1.1.1/16/A/219 ([Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian](https://github.com/LUMII-AILab/FullStack)) in synergy with the grant agreement No. 1.1.1.2/VIAA/1/16/188.
 The pilot project was supported by State Research Programme "National Identity".

 # References